 The Allegrini family estate covers 100 hectares of vineyard in the heart of the Valpolicella Classico area.
 The family has been growing grapes here for six generations, but the estate in its current form was founded by Giovanni Allegrini.
 When he passed away in 1983, it passed to his three children, who ran it together until Walter's death in July 2003.
 Franco now looks after the vineyards and is the winemaker, and Marilisa is director of marketing.

 Franco Allegrini used the modern version of the traditional 'ripasso' technique for Palazzo della Torre, drying a proportion of the grapes in the 'Terre di Fumane' drying centre, to intensify the character of this vineyard.
-The grapes to be dried were hand picked at the beginning of September, whereas those to be vinified immediately were picked at the end of the month.
+The grapes that were dried were hand picked at the beginning of September, and the grapes vinified immediately were picked at the end of the month.
 70% of the grapes picked were vinified immediately and 30% were left to dry until the second half of December when they were vinified and then refermented with the wine from the fresh grapes.
-The wine spent 15 months in second-use barriques, was blended together for two months, then aged for a further seven months in bottle.
+The wine spent 15 months in second-use barriques, and was blended together for two months, then aged for a further seven months in bottle.

 Ruby red in colour, Palazzo della Torre has enticing aromas of cherry with rich dark chocolate notes.
 Velvety in texture, it is well-balanced and offers ripe, juicy dark fruit, with silky tannins and refreshing acidity.